 Throughout the sturm and drang over Blizzard’s toxic work atmosphere, I kept my head down and focused on my writing.
 The allegations were shocking, but the company had changed since it released WoW.
-My last years weren’t enjoyable ones, but I’m no party to work with either, so my 2011 departure was for the best.
+My last years weren’t enjoyable ones, but I’m not always a fun coworker, so my 2011 departure was for the best.

-What have I been doing?
-Editing, editing, editing.
+What do I do all day?
+Edit, edit, edit.
 I’m roughly capable of editing 15 pages a day before my brain jellifies.
 The first three books are pretty polished, but I’m investigating new avenues to improve my work (more on that below).
-With my first four books written, I’m pleased the say the second draft of my third book is about as polished as the sixth draft of my first, so I have empirical evidence that my writing has improved.
+With my first four books written, I’m pleased the see my later books more polished than the first, so I have empirical evidence that my writing has improved.

 I discovered the Facebook group called Writers Helping Writers.
 There are over a quarter-million members so whenever someone posts, they get tons of supportive (and unsupportive) advice.
 I helped create a book cover for one of the group’s authors looking for design advice.
 She was flooded with terrible opinions, so I pre-empted my post by saying, “I’m a formally trained graphic designer from the nation’s #1 ranked school in graphic design.”
 It was a bit heavy-handed, but I got her attention, and we worked together to make a great cover.
 It was a fun exercise and I had fun chatting with another author.